DanielSidhion/nixless-agent/README.md

   Some more docs on transient services are [here](https://systemd.io/CONTROL_GROUP_INTERFACE/#creating-and-starting).

+  Sometimes it may be necessary to reset the state of a failed transient service with `systemctl reset-failed <unit-name>` to get it to be removed.

 - D-Bus types are documented [here](https://dbus.freedesktop.org/doc/dbus-specification.html#type-system).

 Helpful tips when hacking on polkit stuff: